james-plw/james-plw/Physics Master's Project/README.md

-# 💫🌟 Physics Master's Project - Data Analysis of a Simulation
+# 💫🌟 Physics Master's Project - Data Analysis of a Cosmological Simulation

 ## Objective

 In this project, I analysed data from the IllustrisTNG simulation to validate a contested theory:
 * The collapsar model predicts that long gamma-ray bursts (LGRBs) require a local metallicity of less than 30% solar metallicity.
 * LGRBs are mostly observed from host galaxies with metallicity greater than this limit.
 * This discrepancy means the collapsar model could be wrong!
 * Due to technological constraints, we cannot currently measure the local metallicity of LGRBs.